Looking back, I can see that 2011 was one of the biggest turning points in my life.

 That initial overseas property experience whetted my appetite.
 The more I learned about buying and owning foreign real estate, the more I appreciated the tremendous upsides and advantages this kind of investing brings with it.

 Scouting property markets overseas… and the lifestyle that goes along with that line of work… have become my focus.
-For the past year, I’ve enjoyed the responsibility of Overseas Property Alert editor.
-I’m scouting regularly on your behalf and reporting each week on the best real estate investment opportunities around the world.
+For the past few years, I’ve been earning a nice income scouting and reporting on the best real estate investment markets around the world.

 Sometimes I still wonder how all this happened.
 My life has been completely reinvented—new country, new city, new home, new job, and every day a new adventure.

-As I look ahead to this New Year, I’m delighted to be able to say that I have no idea where it will lead me next.
+As I look ahead to the future, I’m delighted to be able to say that I have no idea where it will lead me next.

 And I just can’t wait to find out.